m1guelpf/dapp-starter/README.md

 > The template I use to kickstart all my web3 apps.

-This starter kit is composed of Next.js and Tailwind CSS, with RainbowKit, ethers, & wagmi for all your web3 needs.
+This starter kit is composed of Next.js and Tailwind CSS, with ConnectKit, ethers, & wagmi for all your web3 needs.
 It uses Typescript and an opinionated directory structure for maximum dev confy-ness.

 ## Getting Started